 Competencies for Dental Hygiene Graduates

-This document, Competencies for Dental Hygiene Graduates, describes the knowledge, skills and attitudes our graduates must attain for entry into dental hygiene practice in public and private settings.
+A competency for Dental Hygiene Graduates identifies and organizes the knowledge, skills and attitudes our graduates must attain for entry into dental hygiene practice in all settings.

-Second, these competencies are useful for outcomes assessment.
+A second area in which competencies are useful is outcomes assessment.
 The quality of any curriculum must be judged by its results.
-By setting forth competencies that a student must demonstrate to qualify for graduation and entry into the profession, this document provides a basis for establishing outcome measures to evaluate the degree to which a student has acquired and can demonstrate the competencies needed to care for individuals and promote the health of the public.
+By setting forth competencies that a student must demonstrate to qualify for graduation and entry into the profession, this document provides a basis for establishing measures to evaluate the degree to which a student has acquired and can demonstrate the competencies needed to care for individuals and promote the health of the public.

 Competencies for Dental Hygiene Graduates should be viewed as dynamic standards that are responsive to any clear need for change.
 The competencies are intended to serve as a framework for the dental hygiene curriculum and require regular review and revision.